cloudfoundry-attic/garden-linux/docs/DEVELOPING.md

 In general, we prefer the following format for error messages:

 ```
-{package where occur occured}: {attempted behaviour and any additional helpful information}: {underlying error if applicable helpful}
+{package where error occured}: {attempted behaviour and any additional helpful information}: {underlying error if applicable helpful}
 ```

 For example, the following error from the `link` package follows these